Decision Gate Threat Model

 Authentication, Authorization, and Access Control

-- Unauthorized tool access: local-only defaults, bearer/mTLS modes, per-tool allowlists, tool visibility filters, and audit logging.
+- Unauthorized tool access: local-only defaults, bearer/mTLS modes, per-tool allowlists, tool visibility filters, auth-gated debug diagnostics endpoints, and audit logging.

 - Tenant/namespace abuse: namespace authority checks, default namespace deny-by-default, tenant authz hooks, and registry ACLs.